alireza-constantin/alireza-constantin/README.md

 * 🌍  I'm based in Tehran
 * ✉️  You can contact me at [alirezasoheili1224@yahoo.com](mailto:alirezasoheili1224@yahoo.com)
-* 🧠  I'm learning everything typescript
+* 🧠  I'm trying to learn everything related to typescript

 ### Skills